xkbcommon/libxkbcommon/doc/faq.md

 Please use our [debugging tools] to ensure that it is specific to the application.
 </dd>
-<dt>Your keyboard layout uses features not supported by libxkbcommon</dt>
+<dt>Your keyboard layout uses features not supported by xkbcommon</dt>
 <dd>See: [compatibility](./compatibility.md)</dd>
 <dt>None of the previous</dt>
 <dd>
-If none of the previous is conclusive, then this may an issue with libxkbcommon.
+If none of the previous is conclusive, then this may an issue with xkbcommon.
 Please use our [debugging tools] to provide the maximum information (setup, log, expected/got results) and file a [bug report]!
 </dd>